 - Manganese is a mineral and supports bone structure and strength.
 We want kids with strong bones—feed them celery and celery seed

 - Helps with digestion

 Books for Healthy Smart Kids in the Kitchen

 If you enjoy making this recipe, here are some books about the art of pickling and fermentation.
-Most of these are best suited for teens.
 They include lots of recipes that ferment and pickle foods.

 Have you ever made pickle with your kids?
 Do you have a favorite recipe you would like to share or any experiences your family has had with making pickles?
 Please comment in the section below.